zhangzl419/GreenplumReferenceGuide/README.md

-This is the Greenplum reference guide translation in chinese project.
+## welcome, This is the Greenplum reference guide translation in chinese project.